chuckjia/Numerical-Repo/HumidityV3/Readme.md

 In general, to change model settings, e.g. time step size, mesh size, etc., change variable values in the `Settings.h` file.
 To write new model equations, use the file `Models.h`.

 In the file `Settings.h`:
 * `numDivision` controls the size of the mesh on the physical domain.
 For example, if `numDivision` is set to be 50, then the model uses a mesh of size 50x50.
 Currently, we assume that the number of divisions on the x- and p- directions are the same.
-If needed, this can be easily changed by setting `Nx` and `Np` different values in `Mesh.h`.
+If needed, this can be easily changed by setting `Nx` and `Np` to different values in `Mesh.h`.

 * `timeMethod` controls the time method.
 A value of 1 indicates that the first order forward Euler methods will be used.
 A value of 2 means the RK2 method is used.
 And a value of 4 means the RK4 method is used.